 But Pakistan is more than 95 percent Muslim and led by an Islamist-friendly government.
 While Saudi Arabian money has helped underwrite much of the world’s conservative Sunni education, it does not enjoy support from Muslim Brotherhood-aligned Western organizations like MAS and CAIR.

-Each death, each blasphemy allegation, is a human and civil rights violation.
+Each death, and each blasphemy allegation, is a human and civil rights violation.
 We can’t say that things would change if American Islamists applied the same outrage they had for Khashoggi’s murder to Hafeez’s case, or Badawi’s.
 But the blatant Islamist hypocrisy on human rights reveals CAIR and other Islamist groups are not “civil rights” groups as they are described in the New York Times and other mainstream media, but are front groups for radical Islam.